sfd98/image-processing-api/README.md

 To start:

-- Setup initial route to check if any files are inside the images folder
+- Setup initial route to check if any files are inside the images folder OK
-   - Test: If files the process should continue.
-If not, a error has to be displayed.
-- Retrieve the parameters set in the url and set them to variables
+- Retrieve the parameters set in the url and set them to variables OK
-- Introduce the variables into the sharp dependency
+- Introduce the variables into the sharp dependency OK
-- If files in the folder and valid variables are set, then resize with sharp and input into new folder
+- If files in the folder and valid variables are set, then resize with sharp and input into new folder OK

+- Test for endpoint
+- Test for image processing

+- Add caching

+- Add error messages

+- Add information to the readme file